dgp1130/blog/src/www/posts/html-whitespace/html-whitespace.md

         behavior.

-The downside of this is that it's a bit confusing that `&#32;` and my proposed `&sp;` would represent the same character (a space) but have different semantics to the HTML parser (one gets collapsed, the other doesn't).
-That's kind of unique and I'm not aware of any other character which works that way.
-Maybe this is infeasible too, but it's worth considering as a potential improvement which could actually be landed, albeit a small one.
+The downside of this is that it's a bit confusing that `&#32;` and my proposed `&sp;` would represent the same character (a space) but have different collapsing semantics.
+Given that the HTML parser retains all the spaces already and processes entities, I don't think `&sp;` as a named entity of the space character would quite be sufficient, CSS still wouldn't be able to the tell the difference between that and a literal space.

+I suspect this would actually require an entirely new Unicode character representing a "non-collapsible space", distinct from the existing space character.
+Except Unicode is used in more than just HTML.
+In theory, other text rendering engines may do some form of whitespace collapsing and a non-collapsible space might be useful in some of those contexts, but I can see some push back to adding a new character specifically to solve an HTML rendering bug.

 TODO: File an issue?

-TODO: Does this even make sense?
-HTML parser must preserve all spaces so `white-space: pre;` can work, therefore it would need a distinct character code I think?
-Does a different character make sense when this an HTML-only issue?
-What would that character do outside an HTML context?
-Just a plain space?

 ## Practical Advice